sgan81/apfs-fuse/README.md

 * `-d n`: If n > 0, enable debug output.
 * `-o opts`: Comma-separated list of mount options.
 * `-v n`: Instead of mounting the first volume in a container, mount volume n (starting at 0).
+* `-r recovery_key`: Mount an encrypted volume by supplying a Personal Recovery Key.
+* `-s n`: Find the container at offset n inside the device.
+This is useful when using an image file instead of a disk device, and therefore partitions are not exposed.

 The device has to be the one containing the APFS container.
 If a container contains more than one volume, the volume can be specified by the `-v` option.